zopyx/fastapi-auth/README.md

 ## Features

-- a SQLite-based user database
+- a SQLite-based user database (to be rewritten using SQLObject for broader database support)
 - a commandline utility for adding, deleting users
 - roles and permissions
 - FastAPI endpoint protection based on permission or roles